Frequently Asked Questions

 What are the wages/benefits?

 The Portland City Council voted in 2022 on a Collective Bargaining Agreement that significantly impacts our wages and benefits.
-Starting wages can be found here, but watch this site in the coming weeks for a complete breakdown for new hires and laterals.
+Starting wages can be found here.

 PRE-APPLICATION